 Training in a simulator prior to actual flight training is more convenient and develops confidence and interest which ultimately increases the rate of success.
 Flight Simulator Training helps student pilots to master their flying skills during various constrained environments like instruments let-downs, bad weather, etc. that can be programmed in a simulator.

 ALSIM AL 50 Flight Simulator

-Orient Flights is the first privileged operator of ALSIM AL 50 simulator in India.
+Orient Flights is one the first privileged operators of ALSIM AL 50 simulator in India.

 ALSIM is a French-based Flight Simulator manufacturing company.
 The Directorate General of Civil Aviation (DGCA) in India approved the simulator for imparting basic and advanced training on instrument approach procedures, simulated emergency procedures, etc.

 - Ideal ab-initio flight trainer for aspiring pilots.